 If you are consuming too much sugar then it is time you took action and curb your cravings once and for all!

-Sugar addiction can lock you into a cycle of sugar highs and lows, sooner or later taking a toll on your health (diabetes, obesity etc.)
+Sugar addiction can lock you into a cycle of sugar highs and lows, creating a daily roller coaster ride for your blood glucose levels not to mention putting you at risk of developing diabetes, obesity etc...

 What Causes Sugar Addiction?

 The link between sugar and addictive behavior is tied to the fact that, consumption of sugar activates the reward centre in our brain (similar to the way drugs do) causing a release opioids and dopamine.
 Dopamine is responsible for that pleasurable high/happy sensation experienced when consuming sugary foods, shortly followed by a slump or flat energy levels.
 As we consume more and more sugar the brain adjusts and releases less dopamine, therefore to continue feeling that pleasurable sugar high you require larger amounts, more often = SUGAR ADDICTION

 The goods news is...
 It doesn't have to be this way!

 Following a low carbohydrate healthy fat diet enables you to break this vicious cycle, (time to achieve this although will depend on your committment).
 However, during initial dietary changes many people will go through some form of cravings or withdrawals but once your body adapts to a sugar free lifestyle these cravings with be a thing of the past!

 Here are our top tips for combating sugar cravings;